Ethics in the University

-- Report the discrimination to the Vice President of Student Life & Dean of Students, the Director of Human Resources, other University officials, or via our Non-Academic Grievance Form, available in the Student Life Office, Academic Services, the Wellness Center, Thompson Hall, and online at the Student Life website.
+- Report the discrimination to the Vice President of Student Life & Dean of Students, the Director of Human Resources, other University officials, or via our Non-Academic Grievance Form, available in the Student Life Office, Academic Services, the Wellness Center, and Thompson Hall.

 Student Complaint Procedures